Knowledge of Uncertain Worlds: Programming with Logical Constraints: Need of easier programming with logic

-This seems to be a reasonable rule, because it captures the rule for winning for many games, including in chess for the King to not be captured, giving winning, losing, and draw positions.
+This seems to be a reasonable rule, because, besides giving the conditions for \co{x} to be a winning position, it also suggests that, if there is no move from \co{x}, then \co{x} is a losing position, and if \co{x} is neither a winning nor a losing position, then \co{x} is a draw position.
+This captures the rule for winning and losing for many games, including in chess for the King to not be captured, giving winning, losing, and draw positions.

 However, there could be problems.
 For example if there is a \co{move(1,1)} for some position~\co{1}, then the win rule would give \co{win(1) \IF \NOT win(1)}, and thus the truth value of \co{win(1)} becomes unclear.